 Anxiety isn't something you want to manage.
 It's something you want to cure.
 You want to learn how to eliminate your anxiety permanently so that it will never come back again.
 We'll explore how to do that in this article.

-Take my free anxiety test today.
-You'll get a snapshot of your anxiety symptoms and learn more about what you can do to cure your anxiety symptoms forever.
+If you want to eliminate anxiety, take my anxiety symptom severity test today.
+You'll get a comprehensive anxiety score, compare your anxiety to others, and learn more about what you can do to cure your anxiety symptoms forever.

 The Difference Between Managing and Elimination

 Managing your anxiety is when you can control your anxiety in certain situations or on certain days.
 You're "managing it" on the days that you wake up feeling less anxiety than normal or manage to get through your day without an anxiety and panic attack.
 You know the anxiety is there, and you know that you deal with it daily, but there are times when it's a bit more controlled than others.